ibm-cloud-docs/watsonxdata/ingest_spark_ui.md

    x.
 Select the corresponding target table options based on the selection above.

       1. Existing table: To ingest source data into an existing table.
 Search or select a target table listed in the **Select table or enter new table name** drop-down.
+The existing table will be appended or replaced with the new ingested data.
+Default action being append.

       2. New table: Enter a new target table name in the **Select table or enter new table name** and explicitly click **Create: `<new table name>`** to create a new table from the source data.